 "Wherever I live, I shall feel homesick for Tibet.
 I often think I can still hear the cries of wild geese and cranes and the beating of their wings as they fly over Lhasa in the clear, cold moonlight."

 My Family and Other Animals, Gerald Durrell, 1956

 Vivid, charming and humorous, Gerald Durrell's semi-autobiographical book paints a magical picture of the years he spent living on the island of Corfu, Greece, with his family in the 1930s.
-Durrell portrays the fauna, flora and the humans that he encounters on the island in a beautifully written, wonderfully detailed and engaging manner.
-From the endearing perspective of an eight-year-old Gerald, you are transported away to discover the sun-drenched olives groves, cypress trees, secluded coves, cerulean waters and astonishing fauna of the Greek island.
-This is a delightful, feel-good read, with Durrell capturing the culture of the island, the eccentric nature of his family life, the quirks of the locals and the fascinating species that he discovers in a way that is simply a pleasure to devour - definitely one to pack in your suitcase this summer!
+Durrell portrays the fauna, flora and the humans that he encounters on the island in a beautifully written, wonderfully detailed and engaging way.
+From the endearing perspective of an eight-year-old Gerald, you're transported away to discover the sun-drenched olives groves, cypress trees, secluded coves, cerulean waters and astonishing wildlife of the Greek island.
+This is a delightful, feel-good read, with Durrell capturing the culture of the island, the eccentric nature of his family life, the quirks of the locals and the fascinating species that he discovers in a way that's a pleasure to devour - definitely one to throw in your suitcase this summer!

 "Gradually the magic of the island settled over us as gently and clingingly as pollen.
 Each day had a tranquillity, a timelessness, about it so that you wished it would never end."